Tesco sells South Korean arm to private equity group for $6.1 billion

 It follows Tesco's costly exits from Japan and the United States, as well as a reduction of its exposure to China, under previous management and highlights the difficulty Western retailers have had away from their home markets.

-Tesco has agreed to sell Homeplus to investors led by MBK and including the Canada Pension Plan Investment Board, Public Sector Pension Investment Board and Temasek Holdings.
+Tesco has agreed to sell Homeplus to investors led by MBK and including the Canada Pension Plan Investment Board, Public Sector Pension Investment Board and Temasek Holdings [TEM.UL].

-"This sale realizes material value for shareholders and allows us to make significant progress on our strategic priority of protecting and strengthening our balance sheet," said Lewis, a former Unilever executive who was hired last September to lead Tesco's turnaround.
+"This sale realises material value for shareholders and allows us to make significant progress on our strategic priority of protecting and strengthening our balance sheet," said Lewis, a former Unilever (ULVR.L) executive who was hired last September to lead Tesco's turnaround.

 Under the terms of the largest-ever private equity transaction in Asia, Tesco will receive 4 billion pounds ($6.1 billion) in cash.
 After adjustments for tax and transaction costs, the net cash proceeds, to be received in a combination of U.S. dollars and Korean won, will be around 3.35 billion pounds.